Joseph C. Hill, Ph.D

 At NTID Research Center on Culture and Language (CCL), Dr. Hill is a lab director of Deaf Studies Laboratory.
 Currently, Dr. Hill conducts two research projects internally funded by NTID: 1) the language evaluation study on sign language using a signing avatar model and 2) the documentation of individual ASL variation at NTID.

-As assistant dean for ALANA faculty recruitment and retention, Dr. Hill works closely with Allen to diversify NTID’s faculty, with special emphasis on recruiting individuals who identify as BIPOC.
+As assistant dean for ALANA faculty recruitment and retention, Dr. Hill works closely with Dr. Allen at the NTID Office of Diversity and Inclusion to diversify NTID’s faculty, with special emphasis on recruiting individuals who identify as BIPOC.
 He participates in the search process for faculty candidates and works with search committee chairs to increase diversity in candidate pools.
 He also leads initiatives to support the retention and success of ALANA faculty members at NTID.
 As part of his new role, which is a three-year appointment, Hill is a member of NTID’s Administrative Council.